ricsirigu/ricsirigu.github.io/src/data/experiences/experience-4/index.md

 endDate: 'Feb 2019'
 ---

-Helping the company to improve and maintain its platform using Scala, Lift, JavaScript and MongoDB.
+As a team member, my primary responsibility was to assist the company in enhancing and sustaining its platform, utilizing Scala, Lift, JavaScript, and MongoDB technologies.